23+ ideas to stay in a good mood instead of getting angry about other peopleMotto of the day: Good mood is free and confuses the opponent!

 In a spontaneous action, I have gathered here a few ideas on how to deal with anger:

 1. Don’t deny that you’re angry

-People who are able to see their anger as anger are less likely to resort to aggression or violence.
+People who can recognize their anger as anger are less likely to resort to aggression or violence.

 2. Practice self-reflection

 If something about other people upsets me, maybe it has something to do with me.
 Self-reflection helps here.
 Those who know themselves well react more self-confidently and appropriately.

 A deep breath is a good way to calm down when you’re angry.
 Slow breaths slow your heart rate.
 Stop, breathe, action.
 During the pause, there is time to think: Is there a simple solution to the problem?

 4. Use tools